GSA/ficam-playbooks/_fpki/common/05_distribute_applications.md

 - Mozilla products (for example, [Firefox]({{site.baseurl}}/fpki/common/faq/#how-do-i-configure-the-firefox-web-browser-to-trust-the-new-federal-common-policy-ca-g2){:target="_blank"} or Thunderbird)
 - OpenSSL-based applications (for example, Apache HTTP Server or Nginx)

-{% include alert-warning.html content="<strong>Important!</strong> Depending on how these applications are configured, it's likely you'll also need to distribute the <a href="{{ site.baseurl }}/fpki/common/certificates/">intermediate CA certificates</a> issued by the FCPCA G2." %}
+{% include alert-warning.html content="<strong>Important!</strong> Depending on how these applications are configured, it's likely you'll also need to distribute the <a href=\"../certificates\">intermediate CA certificates</a> issued by the FCPCA G2." %}

 <br>